brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v15.md

 >
 > **A stronger claim would be wrong, and is not made.** A connection may vary freely while its class stays fixed: under $F\mapsto F+d\alpha$ with $\alpha$ a global 1-form, $\int_{S^2}d\alpha = 0$ by Stokes, so $c_1$ is untouched **[T]**.
 Connections form an affine space over the 1-forms, all sharing one class. **So fixed $c_1$ does not forbid connection dynamics.** What it forbids is specifically the old *integrated flux law* $c_1\propto M_-/m_{\rm unit}$, which made the class itself mass-dependent.
 The position here is simply that **the connection is unsourced and its deformations unassigned** — no impossibility claim is needed or made.

-The two components are ordinary geometrical freedom in the connection — deformations away from the canonical Hopf connection, which leave $c_1$ untouched.
+The two are **local connection cross-components** of an adapted metric, not two physical degrees of freedom: a $U(1)$ connection on an $S^2$ patch has two local components, but $A\mapsto A+d\lambda$ is gauge, and the gauge-invariant content is fixed only after that freedom is quotiented.
+The same discipline applies here as to the six above.
 They may remain unassigned until the theory itself says what they do.

 ---